dat3Cph/material/docs/frontend/react_4/README.md

 ### Prepare for the class

-Read throught the [exercise for the day](../../toolbox/deployment_pipeline/frontend.md) - but wait with the implementation until the class.
+Read through the [exercise for the day](../../toolbox/deployment_pipeline/frontend.md) - but wait with the implementation until the class.
 Get an overall understanding of the steps involved.

 See this video about the linux command `rsync`: